slint-ui/meta-slint/README.md

 ## NXP i.MX Series

-When building for NXP i.MX series MPUs with [ themeta-imx](https://github.com/nxp-imx/meta-imx) layer, adding this `meta-slint` layer to your enrivonment enables an additional `imx-image-slint-demos` image target.
+When building for NXP i.MX series MPUs with the [meta-imx](https://github.com/nxp-imx/meta-imx) layer, adding this `meta-slint` layer to your enrivonment enables an additional `imx-image-slint-demos` image target.

 Steps: